{{ result.summaryTitle }}

 MTU

-Maximum transmission unit, the largest payload size a link or path can carry without fragmentation at that point.
+Maximum transmission unit, the largest payload a link or path is expected to carry without fragmentation at that layer.

 Jumbo frame

-An Ethernet frame carrying a payload larger than the common 1500-byte Ethernet MTU.
+An Ethernet frame carrying a payload larger than the common 1500-byte MTU.

 Payload traffic rate

-The modeled user data rate before repeated Ethernet overhead is added.
+The modeled user-data rate before adding repeated frame overhead.

 Path MTU

-The smallest MTU across the route that the traffic actually takes.
+The smallest MTU across the end-to-end path used by the modeled traffic.